Top 7 Culture Fit Interview Questions in Nursing

 • What does your ideal work environment look like?

-This question evaluates a candidate’s morals and their ability to provide patient-centered care.
+This cultural interview question evaluates a candidate’s morals and their ability to provide patient-centered care.
 While the nuances of cultural fit can vary by unit and specialty, a commitment to meeting ethical standards is an essential part of any healthy work culture.

 What to listen for: